 Our summer exhibition Urban bugs, which shines the spotlight on the insects that are essential to healthy urban life, was an important source of inspiration for the films we selected this year.
 But it is not only our bee and butterfly populations that are under threat; so much more is in danger of disappearing in today’s world.
 For example: being a shepherd, the rich variety of seeds, minority languages from all around the world.
 These films are the result of passionate people enthusiastically trying to turn the tide – sometimes meeting with success, sometimes with failure.

 Approaching the theme from a culinary angle, Juni Café will treat its guests to a weekly variation of a dish that used to be a monotonous feature of any party or event: jazzed-up potato salad.
 The generous buffet dinners in the garden are a tried, tested and far-from-boring formula.
-Before the Open Air screenings, guests can come and enjoy hot and cold dishes, a salad bar and a selection of delicious morsels from the barbecue.
+Before the Open Air screenings, guests can come and enjoy hot and cold dishes and a richly filled salad bar.

 Nutshuis Open Air Film Festival is a collaboration between Het Nutshuis, Juni Café, Movies that Matter and Cinemien.

-Buy your ticket online through the ticket button on this page, or go to the reception desk at Het Nutshuis (only with card).
+Buy your ticket online using the ticket button on this page, or get it at the reception desk at Het Nutshuis (only debit card payments).

 saturday 31 august 21:30 - saturday 31 august 23:00